Catch-Only-One: Non-Transferable Examples for Model-Specific Authorization: Threat Model and Deployment Justifications

+Our design deliberately makes $\tilde{x}$ uninformative to humans.
+A human-readable $\tilde{x}$ would carry task-relevant information in a generic, model-agnostic form usable by arbitrary downstream models; \codename{}s instead retain utility through a channel tied to $\fauth$.
+In this sense, $\tilde{x}$ is a task-level ``ciphertext'' that only the authorized model can reliably ``decode''.
+This targets settings where released data are consumed programmatically and routinely replicated, cached, or shared across components, such as MLaaS inference, automated moderation, large-scale indexing, and document QA/OCR back-ends.
+When human review is required, the data owner can retain $x$ within the trusted boundary and release only $\tilde{x}$ externally.
+Figure~\ref{fig:sheep} illustrates the visual effect of increasing perturbation strength on a sample image.

-\subsection{Robustness against Preprocessing in VLMs}
+\subsection{Robustness Against Preprocessing in VLMs}

-Vision-language models apply multi-stage, model-specific preprocessing that can scramble input space recoding before it reaches early features, which makes inference time usage control difficult.
-In practice images are decoded to RGB and converted to floats, resized to model specific canvases such as 448, 512, 896 or 1024 with aspect ratio preserved and letterbox padding, optionally center or random cropped, normalized with per channel means and standard deviations similar to CLIP or EVA, partitioned into patches or tiles to form visual tokens with padding aligned to stride and patch size, projected into the language model embedding space and augmented with resolution dependent positional encodings, with occasional multi image packing and implementation dependent interpolation and JPEG rounding.
-Although InternVL3 and Qwen2.5 VL differ in exact choices, they follow this general pattern.
-Despite these complications, our experiments show that \codename{} remains robust on MMBench across AR, CP, FP C, FP S, LR, and RR, where authorized performance for InternVL3 is essentially unchanged and unauthorized utility for Qwen2.5 VL remains low as summarized in Table~\ref{tab:vlm} and illustrated in Figure~\ref{fig:vlm}.
+Vision-language models apply multi-stage, model-specific preprocessing that can scramble input-space recoding before it reaches early features, which makes inference-time usage control difficult.
+In practice, images pass through a typical pipeline: decoding and float conversion, aspect-preserving resize with letterbox padding to model-specific canvases (\eg 448, 512, 896, 1024), optional cropping, CLIP- or EVA-style channel normalization, patch or tile partitioning into visual tokens, and projection into the language-model embedding space with resolution-dependent positional encodings.
+Implementation details such as multi-image packing, interpolation choice, and JPEG rounding vary further.
+InternVL3 and Qwen2.5-VL differ in exact choices but share this pipeline structure. \codename{} remains robust across all six MMBench axes (AR, CP, FP-C, FP-S, LR, RR): authorized performance for InternVL3 is essentially unchanged and unauthorized utility for Qwen2.5-VL remains low (Table~\ref{tab:vlm}, Figure~\ref{fig:vlm}).